- What is your Shipping Policy?

 If you are not satisfied, we are happy to offer you a refund on merchandise that is returned in its original condition within 14 days of receipt.

 All returns are processed for a refund.
 Should you need an exchange, please order your items online.
-Email us at service@NatureBag.org and tell us what you are returning.
+Email us at email@example.com and tell us what you are returning.
 Ship to: JungleVine® Foundation, ATTN: Returns, PO Box 1822, Des Moines IA 50305, USA.
-Please include your name and contact information inside the package.
+Include your name, contact information, and order number inside the package.

 Please note that returns have a processing time of up to 14 business days from receipt at our returns facility.
 Returns lost in return shipping will not be refunded.

 If an item is damaged or defective, please email or call us immediately for instructions.
 Damage claims must be filed within 2 days of receipt of goods.
 Claims for defective items must be filed within 30 days of receipt of goods.